 In 1972, Dwain was employed by the Florida Highway Patrol as a state trooper, where he continued his career until his retirement in 1998.
 He also was a volunteer firefighter at the Lacrosse Volunteer Fire Department during the 1990s.

 Dwain was very active from 1992 to 2019 with Single Action Shooting Society, in which he was a life member and regulator.
 This is a family-oriented sport and one that is still shared by his wife and son, who are also members of SASS.

-Dwain also had a five-year employment with the Department of Homeland Security from 2006 until 2011, where he was a firearm instructor in Artesia, New Mexico.
+Dwain also had a five-year employment with the Department of Homeland Security from 2006 until 2011, where he was a firearms instructor in Artesia, New Mexico.

 Dwain joined the Argyle Volunteer Fire Department as a volunteer fireman in 2018 and, until his passing, enjoyed his time training and working with this great group of dedicated men and women.

 Dwain was a very family-oriented man and very close to his parents, sisters, sons, and granddaughter.
 Memories of Dwain’s life and times are so memorable, because through him all things were possible for me, Caffy L. Hudson, his wife of 50 years.